 Because our goal is to get every baby into their perfect forever home, we always encourage prospective birth mothers to be honest and upfront about any substance use.
 Even if a woman is not making the healthiest lifestyle choices for herself, she is making a loving, courageous choice by considering adoption for her baby — and that is something we always respect and admire, regardless of her circumstances.

-To learn more about how we screen prospective birth mothers, or to start your own adoption process, contact American Adoptions today at 1-800-ADOPTION or request free information online.
+To learn more about how we screen prospective birth mothers, or to start your own adoption process, please click here to request free information online.